How to Build a Curated Information Diet: 9 Proven Strategies for 2026

 The concept of an "information diet" was popularized by Clay Johnson in his 2012 book The Information Diet: A Case for Conscious Consumption.
 His central insight was revolutionary: we shouldn't blame information overload for our problems—we should take responsibility for what we choose to consume.

-"If we want to make media better, then we've got to start consuming better media.
+""If we want to make media better, then we've got to start consuming better media.
 Eat low on the sort of information food chain, and stick close to sources." — Clay Johnson, Author of The Information Diet

 Just as a nutritious food diet requires intentional choices about what you eat, a curated information diet requires deliberate decisions about what content enters your mind.
 This means:

-• Selecting sources carefully—prioritizing quality over quantity
+- Selecting sources carefully—prioritizing quality over quantity

-• Setting consumption boundaries—when, how much, and how often
+- Setting consumption boundaries—when, how much, and how often

-• Eliminating junk—unsubscribing from low-value content
+- Eliminating junk—unsubscribing from low-value content

-• Using tools—leveraging technology to filter and summarize
+- Using tools—leveraging technology to filter and summarize

-1. Conduct a Ruthless Source Audit
+1. How Do You Conduct a Ruthless Source Audit?

 The first step to building a healthy information diet is understanding your current consumption.
 Most people have no idea how many newsletters, feeds, and notifications they've accumulated over the years.